tensorflow/tensorflow/tensorflow/contrib/slim/README.md

 Once we've trained a model (or even while the model is busy training) we'd like to see how well the model performs in practice.
-This is accomplished by picking a set of evaluation metrics, which will grade the models performance, and the evaluation code which actually loads the data, performs inference, compares the results to the ground truth and records the evaluation scores.
+This is accomplished by picking a set of evaluation metrics, which will grade the model's performance, and the evaluation code which actually loads the data, performs inference, compares the results to the ground truth and records the evaluation scores.
 This step may be performed once or repeated periodically.